Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt. Learn More

 % children under age 3 living in crowded households

 Crowded housing is linked to housing instability and chaotic environments that impede healthy child development.
-Children living in the five lagging states on this indicator are 3 to 4 times more likely to live in crowded housing compared to children living in the five leading states.
-Rates vary considerably by race and ethnicity: More than one-third of Hispanic children under age 3 live in crowded housing, compared to nearly a quarter of Black children and 11.5% of White children.
+Children living in the five lagging states on this indicator are 2.5 to 5.5 times more likely to live in crowded housing compared to children living in the five leading states.
+Rates vary considerably by race and ethnicity: Nearly one-third of Hispanic children under age 3 live in crowded housing, compared to one-quarter of Black children and 11% of White children.

 Note: Any data marked with an asterisk should be interpreted with caution.